zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 I say family members also “play the blame game when ever anything goes wrong.”
 “To play the blame (blame) game” means to s ay that you are not responsible for anything that goes wrong.
 “It's not  my fault – it's her fault,” or “It's his fault.”
 You never take responsibility for thing s that go wrong.
 “To blame” someone means to tell them that they did something wrong.
 They are responsible for something bad that happened.

 “In the end,” I say, meaning after all of these dis agreements and all of this bickering, “they,” meaning my family members, “alwa ys look to me to resolve conflict.”
 “To look to” someone means to go to some one expecting he or she will solve your problem or will take care of whatever is  wrong.
-“To look to” someone means not to take responsibility yourself, not to m ake the decision yourself, but to expect someone else to do it.
+“To look to” someone means not to take responsibility yourself, not to make the decision yourself, but to expect someone else to do it.
 My family looks to  me to resolve conflict.
 “To resolve conflict” (conflict) means to find a way to  end an argument, to end a disagreement.

 I say, “I have no choice” – I have no option – “but  to enter the fray.”
 “To enter the fray” (fray) means to participate or join an argume nt.
 Another problem I have in the story is “hangers-on.”
 A “hanger (hanger) - on (on)” is a person who joins a group so they can get the benefits of that group, b ut doesn't actually do anything – often doesn't do the work they're supposed to do.
 In this case, it would be family members who have jobs in the company but don 't work very much.